 What are the advantages of direct debit?

-- Unlike a standing order you do not have to complete a new form every time there's a change
+◾ No form is required to set up the direct debit instruction and unlike a standing order you do not have to complete a new form every time there is a change

-- Details of payments made to us will show on your bank or building society statement.
-We will also send you a regular statement of account at least every quarter to help you check your account balance
+◾Details of payments made to us will show on your bank or building society statement.
+You can also view your rent statement via Housing Online

-- We can re-invest savings in service improvements which you will benefit from
+◾By paying in this way you help us keep costs down for everyone.
+We can re-invest these savings in service improvements which you will benefit from.

 What control do I have?

 You are always in control.
 We tell you initially of the amounts and payment dates giving at least ten working days notice required by the Direct Debit scheme.
 The same applies to any changes made, we will always tell you about any changes in advance.